 Now the baby diaper cake-making begins!
-Start combining the diaper together in a large round tier (just like a cake!).
+Start combining the diapers together in a large round tier (just like a cake!).

-For the bottom tier, I first made the middle section of the circle by putting together groups of three diapers rubber banded and then started making a large circle by pushing them all together.
+For the bottom tier, I first made the middle section of the circle by putting together groups of three diaper rolls rubber banded and then started making a large circle by pushing them all together.

 I put one of the largest rubber bands around the grouping and continued just adding in individual rolled-up diapers until it was a good size.
-I used approximately 48 diapers on the bottom tier.
+I used approximately 48 diapers on the base layer.

-The middle tier came together much in the same way as the bottom tier but combined the rolled-up diapers in a round shape and put a large rubber band around them to hold them in place.
+The second layer came together much in the same way as the bottom tier.
+I combined the rolled-up diapers in a round shape and put a large rubber band around them to hold them in place.

-There are approximately 26 diapers in the middle tier.
+There are approximately 26 diapers in the second tier.

 Step 4.
 Make the top tier of the diaper cake.